dkpgde/misc_analytics_ai/README.md

 **EVBattery: A Large-Scale Electric Vehicle Dataset for Battery Health and Capacity Estimation**
 > He et al. (2022). **arXiv:2201.12358**.
 [Link](https://arxiv.org/abs/2201.12358)

 Added a more robust training approach to all models, using high epoch numbers and early stopping.
-0. Original GRU DyAD:
+Baseline (original GRU DyAD):
 AUROC: 0.698 ± 0.128
 1. Transformers instead of GRU:
 AUROC: 0.8185 ± 0.0762